cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-grant.md

 The [REVOKE](/docs/sql-statements/sql-statement-revoke.md) command is used to revoke access privileges.

-Greenplum Database unifies the concepts of users and groups into a single kind of entity called a role.
+Cloudberry Database unifies the concepts of users and groups into a single kind of entity called a role.
 It is therefore not necessary to use the keyword `GROUP` to identify whether a grantee is a user or a group. `GROUP` is still allowed in the command, but it is a noise word.

 A user may perform `SELECT`, `INSERT`, and so forth, on a column if they hold that privilege for either the specific column or the whole table.
 Granting the privilege at the table level and then revoking it for one column does not do what you might wish: the table-level grant is unaffected by a column-level operation.